Patient care at AURA

 Surgery and diagnostic nurses: On the hospital floor, the nurses are also involved in patient support during diagnostic investigations or surgical treatment.
 This may involve monitoring and supporting the patient during sedation or procedures involving anaesthesia, and maintaining an accurate record of all activities.
 The hospital floor is a dynamic and challenging environment, and good teamwork is essential.
 Our floor co-ordinators have the unenviable task to managing patient flow to ensure that a busy diagnostic and surgical list is completed on time.

-Hospital floor: The auxiliary team assist with many aspects of patient preparation prior to surgery or diagnostic procedures.
+Hospital floor: The VCA team assist with many aspects of patient preparation prior to surgery or diagnostic procedures.
 This may include ensuring all of the necessary equipment has been properly setup, as well as clipping and preparing a patient for surgery.
 In surgery, they are an essential conduit for the surgeon to access additional equipment or consumables that may be required.
-Finally, the auxiliaries perform the essential task of keeping the hospital areas clean, well-stocked and ready for any event.
+Finally, the VCAs perform the essential task of keeping the hospital areas clean, well-stocked and ready for any event.

 Find out more about